moorebigdata/construction_computervision/README.md

 # construction_computervision

-This repo will contain computer vision object detection for custom objects/features not contained in the ImageNet or CoCo image datasets.
+This repo contains computer vision object detection sample code for custom objects/features not contained in the ImageNet or CoCo image datasets.

+The sample code includes both OpenCV and a custom CNN models.

+The OpenCV sample code contains examples of template matching and image feature comparison.